 Born in Montreal, Dom was raised and educated in a French environment.
 After joining the Army he was put by mistake on an English Basic Combat Engineer’s course and then posted in a Anglophone Regiment ever since.
 After spending over 20 years out west, Dom is now fluent in English and has obtained the highest level of bilingualism rating for employees of the Government of Canada.
 While Archer’s classroom instruction is in English only, Dominic can provide French language assistance for classroom sessions that he instructs (Dom and Kelly alternate classroom instructing), and can provide primary French language instruction for in-vehicle lessons on request.

 Dom’s favourite saying: “After a 20-year military career where I have been shot at and blown up, teaching brand new drivers doesn’t scare me!”

 To listen to Dom explain parallel parking, check out this video

 Kelly has been a licensed Alberta Class 5 driving instructor since 2008 (licensed classroom instructor since 2007).
-Kelly also has a BMI 200 (Becoming a Master Instructor) certificate from NAIT.
+Both Kelly and Dom have attended NAIT’s BMI courses (Becoming a Master Instructor).
 NAIT’s BMI program is a ‘train-the-trainer’ curriculum that helps knowledge experts in various fields develop a teaching practice and provides important strategies and skills to apply in teaching adult learners.